×

 When we asked expats and global nomads about the quality of medical care in Qingdao, they replied:

 "Qingdao offers a wide range of medical services, including both traditional Chinese medicine and modern Western medicine.
 The city has a number of hospitals and clinics that provide comprehensive medical care, including general practice, specialist care, and emergency services.
 Many of the hospitals and clinics are equipped with the latest medical technology and offer a range of services, from diagnosis and treatment to preventive care.
-In addition, there are a number of pharmacies and health food stores that provide a variety of products and services," replied one expat when asked about moving to Qingdao.
+In addition, there are a number of pharmacies and health food stores that provide a variety of products and services," said one expat living in Qingdao, China.

 About the Author